UBB-bibliometrics/search-strategies-priorityareas/KE_WoS.md

 )

 OR
-(TS= (("alga$" OR "alge$") near/3  (" energy" OR "fuel*" )) NOT SU=("Biology" OR "Geology" OR "geoscience" OR "Oceanography"))
+(TS= (("alga$" OR "alge$") NEAR/3 ("energy" OR "fuel*")) NOT SU=("Biology" OR "Geology" OR "geoscience" OR "Oceanography") )

 OR
-(
-TS=("tidal turbine*" OR "stream turbine*" OR "current turbine*" OR "tidal power" OR "tidal electricity" OR "tidal energy" OR "hydropower" OR "hydroelectric power")
+(TS=("tidal turbine*" OR "stream turbine*" OR "current turbine*" OR "tidal power" OR "tidal electricity" OR "tidal energy" OR "hydropower" OR "hydroelectric power")
 NOT WC=("Marine & Freshwater Biology" OR "ECOLOGY" OR "Fisheries") )

+OR TS=("geothermal heat pump*" OR ("geother*" NEAR/3 ("energy" OR "reservoir*")))

 OR
-TS =(
-	("geother*" NEAR/3 ("energy" OR "reservoir*"))
-	OR "geothermal heat pump*"
-)

-OR
-(
-TS=("solar power" OR "solar plant" OR "solar panel" OR "PV" OR "solar-panel" OR "solar arra*" OR "solar cell*" OR "photovoltaic*" OR ("solar" AND "kW") OR "solar electricity" OR "solar collector$"
+(TS=("solar power" OR "solar plant" OR "solar panel" OR "PV" OR "solar-panel" OR "solar arra*" OR "solar cell*" OR "photovoltaic*" OR ("solar" AND "kW") OR "solar electricity" OR "solar collector$")
-)
 NOT WC=( "ASTRONOMY ASTROPHYSICS" OR "MARINE FRESHWATER BIOLOGY" OR "BIOLOGY" OR "METALLURGY METALLURGICAL ENGINEERING") )

+OR TS=("bio fuel*" OR "bio energy" OR "bio diesel"  OR "bio gas" OR "bio ethanol" OR "biofuel*" OR "bioenergy" OR "biodiesel"  OR "biogas" OR "bioethanol")

+OR TS = ("green petroleum" OR "climate technolog*")

 OR
-TS=("bio fuel*" OR "bio energy" OR "bio diesel"  OR "bio gas" OR "bio ethanol" OR "biofuel*" OR "bioenergy" OR "biodiesel"  OR "biogas" OR "bioethanol")

-OR
-TS = ("green petroleum"	OR "climate technolog*")

-OR
 TS=(
-	("lignin"
-	OR (("wood" OR "birch") NEAR/3 ("pellet*" OR "biomass")) )
+	("lignin" OR (("wood" OR "birch") NEAR/3 ("pellet*" OR "biomass")) )
 	AND ("power" OR "energy" OR "energies" OR "fuel*")
 )

 OR
-(
-TS=("hydrogen" NEAR/3 ("power fuel*" OR "power cell*" OR "energy" OR "efficiency")) NOT SO=("PETROLEUM SCIENCE AND TECHNOLOGY" OR "Petroleum Science" OR "PETROLEUM GEOSCIENCE" OR "Petroleum Exploration and Development" OR "PETROLEUM CHEMISTRY" OR "MARINE AND PETROLEUM GEOLOGY" OR "JOURNAL OF THE JAPAN" AND "PETROLEUM INSTITUTE" OR "JOURNAL OF PETROLEUM SCIENCE AND ENGINEERING" OR "JOURNAL OF PETROLEUM GEOLOGY" OR "China Petroleum Processing & Petrochemical Technology")
+(TS=("hydrogen" NEAR/3 ("power fuel*" OR "power cell*" OR "energy" OR "efficiency")) NOT SO=("PETROLEUM SCIENCE AND TECHNOLOGY" OR "Petroleum Science" OR "PETROLEUM GEOSCIENCE" OR "Petroleum Exploration and Development" OR "PETROLEUM CHEMISTRY" OR "MARINE AND PETROLEUM GEOLOGY" OR "JOURNAL OF THE JAPAN" AND "PETROLEUM INSTITUTE" OR "JOURNAL OF PETROLEUM SCIENCE AND ENGINEERING" OR "JOURNAL OF PETROLEUM GEOLOGY" OR "China Petroleum Processing & Petrochemical Technology")
 )

 OR
 SO= 	(	WIND ENERGY
 	OR	Sustainable Energy Technologies and Assessments
 	OR	Sustainable Energy Grids & Networks
 	OR	Sustainable Energy & Fuels
 	OR	SOLAR ENERGY MATERIALS AND SOLAR CELLS
 	OR	SOLAR ENERGY
 	OR	RENEWABLE ENERGY
 	OR	RENEWABLE & SUSTAINABLE ENERGY REVIEWS
 	OR	PROGRESS IN PHOTOVOLTAICS
-	OR	JOURNAL OF SOLAR ENERGY ENGINEERING-TRANSACTIONS OF THE ASME OR	Journal of Renewable and Sustainable Energy
+	OR	JOURNAL OF SOLAR ENERGY ENGINEERING-TRANSACTIONS OF THE ASME

+	OR	Journal of Renewable and Sustainable Energy
 	OR	JOURNAL OF CLEANER PRODUCTION
 	OR	Journal of Biobased Materials and Bioenergy
-	OR	International Journal of Precision Engineering and Manufacturing-Green Technology OR	INTERNATIONAL JOURNAL OF HYDROGEN ENERGY
+	OR	International Journal of Precision Engineering and Manufacturing-Green Technology

+	OR	INTERNATIONAL JOURNAL OF HYDROGEN ENERGY
 	OR	International Journal of Greenhouse Gas Control
 	OR	International Journal of Green Energy
 	OR	IEEE Transactions on Sustainable Energy
 	OR	IEEE Journal of Photovoltaics
 	OR	Green Energy & Environment
 	OR	Global Change Biology Bioenergy
 	OR	GEOTHERMICS
 	OR	Geothermal Energy
 	OR	Environmental Progress & Sustainable Energy
 	OR	Biotechnology for Biofuels
 	OR	BioResources
 	OR	BIORESOURCE TECHNOLOGY
 	OR	BIOMASS & BIOENERGY
 	OR	Biofuels-UK
 	OR	Biofuels Bioproducts & Biorefining-Biofpr
 	OR	BioEnergy Research
 	OR	Algal Research-Biomass Biofuels and Bioproducts
 	)
 ```